fahimcce/bakendProducts/README.md

-# Peoduct & Order Management API
+# Product & Order Management API

 This is an Order Management API built using typescript, Node.js, Express, and MongoDB.
 The API allows you to create, retrieve, update, and delete products and orders.
 It also includes functionality to search products by name and fetch orders by user email.